SDU as a sustainable university

 Nevertheless, SDU is working on several fronts to reduce transport activities and transform them into more climate and environmentally friendly modes of transport.
 This is being done, i.a., by replacing the university’s vehicle fleet with electric or hybrid cars, establishing charging points for electric or hybrid cars driven by employees and students, promoting car-pooling and replacing physical meetings with digital meetings.

-Reduced and more sustainable energy consumption
+Renewable energy and reduced energy consumption

 Environmentally and energy conscious consumption and operation cover a wide range of on-going and new initiatives.
 SDU’s electricity, water and heating consumption plays a major role in this and has been a key focus area for a number of years.